floooh/floooh.github.io/_posts/2025-05-19-sokol-gfx-compute-ms2.md

 - when creating an immutable non-storage-buffer object (e.g. the buffer cannot be written to with a compute shader), initial data *must* be provided
-- when creating an immutable storage-buffer object, no initial data needs to provided, but the buffer content will be 'undefined'
+- when creating an immutable storage-buffer object, no initial data needs to provided, but in that case the buffer content will be 'undefined'

 In practice this means that when you use a compute shader to initialize storage buffer content you can no longer rely on the initial buffer content being